-Born into a worker family in the GDR, East Germany, Marcel Miska grew up with an ever-present passion for acting, music and writing.
+Born into a worker family in Karl-Marx-Stadt, East Germany (GDR), Marcel Miska grew up with an ever-present passion for acting, music and writing.

 As a young boy, he loved to sing and play guitar and drums.
 Always living by the motto, “Enough moments and you have a life,” and inspired by his idols Marlene Dietrich and The Bangles, at the age of fourteen Marcel began writing his own songs and formed a rock band.
-He left high school a year later and got a job at a small radio station in his hometown.
+He left high school a year later and got a job at a local radio station.

 In late 2003, at the age 19, Marcel passed the audition at the theatre school Schauspielschule Charlottenburg in Berlin, and soon relocated to Germany’s capital.
 During his education, Miska had a recurring role in the German daily soap opera Gute Zeiten, Schlechte Zeiten, produced by Grundy UFA Film productions.
 He also found work behind the camera in a production office for a major broadcasting channel.
 It was during this time that he started working on his first short story As long as we live.

-Through the years he did a number of short films as well as a cinema movie and music videos; additionally, he was part of different theatre and music productions, and worked as a voice over artist for several dubbing studios in Berlin as well as in London, England.
+Throughout the years he did a number of short films, such as Thelema, Lilienschauer and I am, you were.
+Furthermore, he took the lead in the Klaus Nomi-Debut Wasting my time.
+Additionally, he was part of different theatre and music productions, music videos, and worked as a voice over artist for several dubbing studios in Berlin as well as in London, England.

 The following year he travelled half the world.
 Returning back to London in 2016, and with more comprehensive perspectives and skills in both, private and as an artist, he wrote and published his next short stories The Game Boys Club and The Lost Boys, as well as a book with poems in his mother tongue, Kleiner Gedichtband.